LimeChain/matchstick/README.md

 let newGravatarEvent: NewGravatar = addMetadata(base);
 ```

-Then you can read/write to those fiels like this:
+Then you can read/write to those fields like this:
 ```typescript
 let logType = newGravatarEvent.logType;